Wednesday, November 6, 2024

 ON PUMPKIN WAY, WASCANA CENTRE

-The season of Hallowe’en pumpkins has come to an end, and so has the season of my guitar busking come to an end.
+Hallowe’en pumpkins have come to an end, and so has my guitar busking come to an end.
 I am not a brutto-tempo busker.
-When those Canadian winds blow cold, my busking is fini until springtime.
+When the Canadian winds blow cold, my busking is fini until springtime.

 Sad?
 Yes and no.

-In my efflorescence, my academic youth, I was a member of the Time-Life Book Club.
+In my efflorescent academic youth, I was a member of the Time-Life Book Club.
 Each month a little-known work by a great author, or a great work by a little-known author, arrived in my mailbox.
 This was the norm for a few years until one day the books just quitting coming.
 Was I a delinquent account?
 Nope.
 Was there a mailing glitch?
 Nope.
 Factoid: I had completed the series.
-Time-Life had run out of books (for me).
+Time-Life had no more books (for me).
 I had run and read the course.
 I was stunned.

-My wife and I had a weekly ritual of watching The Mary Tyler Moore Show.
+My wife and I used to have the weekly ritual of watching The Mary Tyler Moore Show.
 We did this for years.
-And then one week, it was gone.
+And then one week it was gone.
+Unbeknown to us, we had watched the last episode.
 The Mary Tyler Moore Show was fini, and we were stunned.

 Personally, these examples are cheesy.
 On a universal scale, too, all good things must come to an end.
 Things such as relationships in love and life stages come to an end.

-All relationships from puppy love ‘til death do us part end.
+All romantic relationships, from puppy love ‘til death do us part, end.
 Love is a powerful emotion, and when it ends, figuratively and literally, it is heart breaking.
 And what becomes of the broken hearted?
 All the people I know who have had broken hearts move on to break other hearts.
-Alas, my puppy-love heart ached when it was sayonara to Saffron, sayonara to Fronteen, sayonara to Maria, sayonara to Suzanne et al et al et al. And these are just puppy loves, but even the most loving and endearing and relationships end.
-All of us succumb, and this includes lifelong lovers.
-Sad but true, but such is life (and death).
+Alas, my puppy-love heart ached when it was sayonara to Saffron, sayonara to Fronteen, sayonara to Maria, sayonara to Suzanne et al et al et al. These were salad puppy loves, but even the most endearing and complete loving relationships end.
+All lovers eventually succumb.
+Such is life.
+Such is death.

 MY TIME MACHINE WOULD TAKE ME BACK TO MOMENTS SUCH AS THIS!